Top 10 Audio Editing Software for Ubuntu 24.04

 1. Audacity

 Audacity is a free, open-source audio editor that excels at everything from basic cuts to multi-track projects.
-Its simple interface and vast plugin ecosystem make it a go-to for Ubuntu users.
-[Learn More]
+The latest versions include AI noise reduction and smart spectral editing for cleaner audio workflows.
+Learn More

 sudo apt install audacity